-Yes, these are challenging goals that require our district to focus on the whole child to ensure every child is College/Career ready and prepared for the 21st Century Economy.
+We understand and embrace our challenging goals that require our district to focus on the whole child to ensure every child is College and/or Career ready and prepared for the 21st Century Economy.
 TEAM KENTON believes "It's About All Kids" and is committed to doing "whatever it takes" to ensure we meet our goals for our kids.

-Nothing great is achieved alone and we know that our parents, family and community members are outstanding partners that help us meet the needs of our KIDS and our district.
-We thank you for your continued partnership as we all work together for the future of our KIDS.
+Nothing great is achieved alone, and we know that our TEAM KENTON extended family (to include our parents, families and community members) are outstanding partners that help us meet the needs of our KIDS and our district.
+We extend a very special thank you to our amazing TEAM KENTON and our extended family for your unwavering commitment to our TEAM.
+Together, we will make the KCSD World Class for our kids!